Cobbler (food): North America

 Grunts, pandowdy, and slumps are Canadian Maritimes, New England and Pennsylvania Dutch (Apple Pan Dowdy) varieties of cobbler, typically cooked on the stovetop, or in an iron skillet or pan, with the dough on top in the shape of dumplings.
 They reportedly take their name from the grunting sound they make while cooking.
-Another name for the types of biscuits or dumplings used is dough-boys.
-Dough-boys are used in stews and cobblers alike.

 In the United States, additional varieties of cobbler include the apple pan dowdy (an apple cobbler whose crust has been broken and perhaps stirred back into the filling), the Betty (see below), the buckle (made with yellow batter [like cake batter] with the filling mixed in with the batter), the dump (or dump cake), the grunt, the slump, and the sonker.
 The sonker is unique to North Carolina: it is a deep-dish version of the American cobbler.

 Cobblers most commonly come in single fruit varieties and are named as such, e.g. blackberry, blueberry, and peach cobbler.
 The tradition also gives the option of topping the fruit cobbler with a scoop or two of vanilla ice cream.
 Savory cobblers are less common in the region; for example, tomato cobbler, which may include onion and a biscuit topping that may include cheese or cornmeal, is one savory variant that also resembles Southern tomato pie.
 Old California orchard cuisine features peach, pear, apricot, and, most prized by many, Black Tartarian cherry cobblers.

 The Texas Legislature designated peach cobbler as the official cobbler of Texas in 2013.

-Betty

-The American variant known as the Betty or brown Betty dates from at least the early 19th century.
-In 1864, in the Yale Literary Magazine, it appeared with "brown" in lower case, thus making "Betty" the proper name.
-In 1890, however, a recipe was published in Practical Sanitary and Economic Cooking Adapted to Persons of Moderate and Small Means with the word "Brown" capitalized, rendering "Brown Betty" the proper name.

-Brown Betties are made with topping of a crispy blend of butter, brown sugar and flour.

-In the midwestern United States, apple Betty is often a synonym for apple crisp.
+Some cobbler recipes, especially in the American South, resemble a thick-crusted, deep-dish pie with both a top and bottom crust that lack leavening and are less cake-like.

 UK and Commonwealth

-In the UK and Commonwealth of Nations, the scone-topped cobbler predominates, and is found in both sweet and savory versions.
-Common sweet fillings include apple, blackberry, and peach.
+In the UK and Commonwealth of Nations, the scone-topped cobbler predominates and is found in both sweet and savory versions.
+Common sweet fillings include apple, blackberry, strawberry, and peach.
 Savory versions, such as beef, lamb, or mutton, consist of a casserole filling, sometimes with a simple ring of cobbles around the edge, rather than a complete layer, to aid cooking of the meat.
 Cheese or herb scones may also be used as a savory topping.